maxvons/CleanList/README.md

 This website functions exactly how you would expect.
 You press a button, enter your task information, and the task information gets added to a list.
 There's an optional dark mode, some nice animations, and *that's it*.
-No messing with different settings, having to go through a tutorial, navigating through different folders, or information overload.
+No messing with different settings, having to go through a tutorial, navigating through different folders or information overload.
 *Just a **clean list***.

 ### Screenshots